google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/visualization_checklists.rst

 What should I look for when reading a visualization?
 ----------------------------------------------------

+When you find a visualization online, it is important to ensure that you understand where the data is coming from and how this may affect how it is presented.
 Being able to interpret visualizations is a fundamental skill in data science.
 Like any form of media, a visualization has an author.
 As such, it has potential biases, and can be interpreted in different ways.

 Here is a checklist of important things to consider when reading a visualization.

 1. Who is the **author** of the visualization?